test-spec-tech/bci-notes/ideas.md

 ### 6.4 Ethical Considerations

-Artificial memory creation raises profound ethical questions that must be addressed alongside technical development.
-Memory authenticity — whether an artificial memory feels subjectively indistinguishable from a natural one — challenges the participant's sense of self and autobiographical integrity.
+Artificial memory creation raises profound ethical questions that must be addressed alongside technical development (Gordon et al., 2024; Goering et al., 2021).
+Memory authenticity — whether an artificial memory feels subjectively indistinguishable from a natural one — challenges the participant's sense of self and autobiographical integrity (González-Márquez, 2023).
+Undesired side effects from memory modulation can lead to identity harms, disrupting the coherence of self-narratives and impinging on authenticity (González-Márquez, 2023).
 The experiments proposed here include verification protocols that can detect artificial memories, but participants may not always have access to these tools.

-Informed consent is complicated by the fact that the written memory may itself alter the participant's preferences or beliefs in ways they cannot anticipate before the procedure.
-Cognitive liberty — the right to freedom from non-consensual mental manipulation — must be protected through regulatory frameworks that prohibit coercive memory writing.
-These ethical dimensions require ongoing engagement with neuroethics communities as the technology develops.
+Informed consent is complicated by the fact that the written memory may itself alter the participant's preferences or beliefs in ways they cannot anticipate before the procedure (Gordon et al., 2024).
+Cognitive liberty — the right to freedom from non-consensual mental manipulation — must be protected through regulatory frameworks that prohibit coercive memory writing (Sententia, 2004; Goering et al., 2021).
+The development of BCIs capable of modifying memory raises concerns about neuroprivacy, legal responsibility, and the potential for exacerbating socioeconomic inequalities through unequal access to cognitive enhancement technologies (Gordon et al., 2024; Lavazza et al., 2025).
+These ethical dimensions require ongoing engagement with neuroethics communities and the development of internationally coordinated guidelines (Goering et al., 2021) as the technology progresses from laboratory demonstration to potential clinical application.

 ### 6.5 Limitations

 Several limitations constrain the proposed experiments.
 First, all human experiments are conducted in epilepsy surgery patients — a population with known hippocampal and temporal lobe pathology — which may limit generalizability.
-Second, the MIMO model captures CA3→CA1 transformations but may not fully represent the complexity of memory encoding in intact circuits.
+Second, the MIMO model captures CA3→CA1 transformations but may not fully represent the complexity of memory encoding in intact circuits; the extrapolation gap analysis (Section 2.9) quantifies this uncertainty.
 Third, electrical stimulation lacks the cell-type specificity of optogenetics, meaning that injection activates both excitatory and inhibitory neurons via both direct and polysynaptic pathways (Hughes et al., 2026) — the resulting memory may be noisier than one written with optogenetic precision.
-Fourth, the STC window constrains the number of memories that can be written per session.
-Fifth, long-term stability of written memories beyond the electrode monitoring period cannot be assessed in the human experiments.
+Fourth, the STC window constrains the number of memories that can be written per session (Frey & Morris, 1997; Chong et al., 2025).
+Fifth, long-term stability of written memories beyond the electrode monitoring period hasn't been assessed in human experiments.

 ---